genebe-cli installation

 If Java 21 is not installed, download and install it from one of the following sources:

-Follow the provider’s instructions to set up Java and ensure the JAVA_HOME
+Follow the provider’s instructions to set up Java and ensure the JAVA_HOME environment variable is configured correctly.

 Installation Steps